mbti0n/Custom-CSS-Collection/README.md

 # Custom CSS Collection
-A collection of custom CSS configurations that I created.
+A collection of custom CSS configurations / userscripts that I created.

 ## ChatGPT